Pylons/pyramid/docs/narr/security.rst

         (Allow, 'group:editors', 'edit'),
     ]

-The example ACL indicates that the :data:`pyramid.security.Everyone` principal—a special system-defined principal indicating, literally, everyone—is allowed to view the blog, and the ``group:editors`` principal is allowed to add to and edit the blog.
+The example ACL indicates that the :data:`pyramid.authorization.Everyone` principal—a special system-defined principal indicating, literally, everyone—is allowed to view the blog, and the ``group:editors`` principal is allowed to add to and edit the blog.